What Is Fresnel In Blender And Why Is It Used?

 Setting The IOR Below 1 For Fresnel

-So what would happen if you were to set the IOR value of your fresnel down to a value below 1? what effect would it have on the model?
+So what would happen if you were to set the IOR value of your fresnel down to a value below 1?
+What effect would it have on the model?
 Would it make any real difference to the appearance of the material?
-After all the appearance is the main thing when creating a 3D asset.
+After all, appearance is the main thing when creating a 3D asset.

 As you can see the effect here is very apparent and not at att natural.
 The object almost looks as if it has split into two, with one ball inside of another.
 The outside is the material reflecting the environment, while not displaying many of the properties of the material itself, like the base color.